Cutting mill: Advantages

 The cutting mill has many advantages associated with it.
 It can remove material at a very high speed sometimes without using any coolant.
 The machine can cut anything from plastic to hard metals.
 The table of the machine is where most of the movement comes from.
 A cutting mill can reach an accuracy of a tenth of a thousandth of an inch.
 The cutting mill is very adaptable and versatile.
 The user is not limited to one tool to work with.
 There are hundreds of different style and size tools that can be attached and worked with.

 Disadvantages

 There are also some disadvantages to cutting mills.
 One of the main disadvantages is that the machines can be very expensive.
 Cutting mills can cost in the ball park of $20,000 depending on the size and capacity.
 While it allows the company or shop to turn out high end parts in a short amount of time, a $20,000 machine takes a while to pay off.
 Another disadvantage is that the workers using the machine will need some sort of general training to be able to operate the machine.
 The training would not be as extensive as it would be for CNC milling, but you would still have to have it.
+They can also produce considerable noise and vibration, necessitating soundproofing and sturdy installation.
+The blades and screens can wear out over time, requiring regular replacement.
+Furthermore, cutter mills require the feed material to be less than 1 inch thick, which may necessitate pre-processing.
+Lastly, they are not suitable for achieving extremely fine particle sizes, with a practical limit around 80-mesh.